Welcome to Class Four!

 In this unit of work we will:

 Explore the geography of South America, in particular the Amazon and the importance of the Amazon rainforest.
+Our computing units link to this study and focus on the weather and climate of South America.

 We continue our work in art, looking at surreal and abstract self-portraits starting with the work of South American artist Frida Kahlo.